EliasC/EliasC.github.io/README.md

 Research
 ========

-I am an assistant professor at Uppsala University, working on programming languages, semantics and type systems.
+I am an assistant professor in the [Programming Languages and Software Technology](https://fxpl.github.io) research group at Uppsala University, working on programming languages, semantics and type systems.
 I am currently involved in the following projects:.

 - [Verona](https://www.microsoft.com/en-us/research/project/project-verona/),
   a new programming language for infrastructure programming,